-Graduate Research and Education offers a wide variety of free optional training events for research students throughout the year, which will be invaluable to you as you progress through your research degree.
+The Graduate Research School offers a wide variety of free optional training events for research students throughout the year, which will be invaluable to you as you progress through your research degree.
 All research students are required to undertake the following free course:

-Course Description PGR Essential Full-time research students - attend an on-campus course preferably within the Skills first 3 months but no later than the first year.
-This is normally delivered in a 5-day Course block.
-Part-time research students complete the Epigeum online learning suite.
-All research students have access to the Epigeum materials.
+Course Description Research Full-time research students - attend the on-campus programme Skills: 2 Day preferably within the first 3 months but no later than the first year.
+Kick Start Programme Part-time research students - access the online programme and materials.